ManticoreGamesInc/platform-documentation/src/api/camera.md

     if followedPlayer == nil then
         CAMERA.followPlayer = allPlayers[1]
     else
-        for index,player in ipairs(allPlayers) do
+        for index, player in ipairs(allPlayers) do
             if followedPlayer == player then
                 -- Select who the next player is local selectedPlayer